The model theory of the curve graph: Interpretations and the Ivanov Metaconjecture

-which has the desired property. \end{proof} \begin{remark} The encoding of as a quotient by a single equivalence relation can be done in such a way that the resulting intepretation $\psi^{R}$ of $R$ is quantifier free. \end{remark}
+which has the desired property. \end{proof} \begin{remark} It is not difficult to encode as a quotient by a single equivalence relation in such a way that the resulting interpretation $\psi^{R}$ of $R$ is quantifier free; this observation will be crucial in the sequel. \end{remark}